-American operatic singer Jennifer Holloway enthralls audiences internationally in the Jugendlich dramatischer soprano repertoire (Salome, Sieglinde, Greta Graumann, Chrysothemis, Elsa).
-Beginning her career as an expert in the trouser roles of the mezzo-soprano repertory, she maintains a close connection to the Falcon roles of the French repertoire (Cassandre, Hermosa, Hulda), and brings her lauded interpretations of Strauss’ Octavian and der Komponist to her Vienna Staatsoper debut this season, after her debut as Elsa in Lohengrin in Leipzig, and the Ring (Sieglinde, Freia, Gutrune) with the Dresden Semperoper.
+American operatic singer Jennifer Holloway enthralls audiences internationally in the Jugendlich dramatischer soprano repertoire (Salome, Sieglinde, Greta Graumann, Chrysothemis, Elsa) and brings her lauded interpretation of Strauss’ Salome to both her Dutch National Opera and Vienna Staatsoper debuts this season, as well as making her long-awaited role debuts as Chrysothemis in Elektra and as Elisabeth in Tannhäuser, both with Staatsoper Hamburg.
+Having begun her career as an expert in the trouser roles of the mezzo-soprano repertory, she maintains a close connection to the Falcón roles of the French repertoire, and this season, will bring to life the title part in César Franck's lost masterpiece, Hulda, in concert with the inimitable Palazzetto Bru Zane.

 “Supercharged with acoustic power, kaleidoscopic vocal colors, spellbinding inflection, and characterization,” (Opera News)